 - Hard-sided eskies, coolers and hampers

-- Knives and dangerous objects of any kind
+- Knives, weapons and dangerous objects of any kind which could impede safety or people’s enjoyment

 Please read Arts Centre about conditions of entry at time of purchase.
 Please note that these conditions of entry are subject to change up until 25 December.
 Also note, security will conduct entry checks and items which are not permitted will need to be disposed of or be kept in the cloak room and returned to patrons on exit.

 Important: Please also note that any metal cutlery will need to be cloaked.
 Plastic cutlery will be available at the venue.
-Opened bottles will be confiscated and that flash photography and video-taping the show is not permitted.
+Opened bottles will be confiscated.
+Flash photography and video-taping the show is not permitted.
 The use of cameras is permitted, however cameras of a professional standard will not be permitted.
 Any camera equipment deemed of a professional standard by event security will need to be held in the cloakroom for collection on exit.

 If you have any further questions about conditions of entry, please ask the Arts Centre at time of purchase.